Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks

-Let us first take a topological perspective.
+Let us now take a topological perspective.
 We note that in the \emph{under-percolated} regime the graph $\mathcal{B}$ is a forest, where the typical components are (combinations of) stars centered on a $B$-node (because experimentally $N_T > N_B$ \cite{janaway}); see Fig.~\ref{fig:casi}a.
 Such trees are mapped into complete graphs or combinations of complete graphs in $\mathcal{G}$ (Fig.~\ref{fig:casi}c).
-Therefore, when $\alpha c^2< 1$ the typical components in $\mathcal{G}$ are of finite size (see Fig.~\ref{fig:grafi2}, right panel) and, may form cliques whose occurrence frequency decays exponentially with their size.
+Therefore, when $\alpha c^2< 1$ the typical components in $\mathcal{G}$ are of finite size (see Fig.~$2$) and may form cliques whose occurrence frequency decays exponentially with their size.
 In this regime, two T-nodes $i, j $ have at most one common neighboring B-node $\mu$, so the spins $\sigma_i$ and $\sigma_j$ can propagate non-conflicting signals to $\mu$.
 We thus expect this regime to be compatible with parallel retrieval.
 Parallel retrieval can be jeopardized by the presence of loops in $\mathcal{B}$, which create alternative feed-back routes between spins; see Fig.~\ref{fig:casi}b.
 The probability that a loop occurs in $\mathcal{B}$ scales as $( \alpha c^2)^2$ \cite{long}, so loops should appear near the percolation threshold.
-In the graph $\mathcal{G}$, such a loop implies that two cliques can share not only nodes but also links, and that two T-nodes can have a coupling $|J_{ij}| \geq 2$ (see Fig.~\ref{fig:casi}d and Fig.~\ref{fig:grafi2}, left panel).
+In the graph $\mathcal{G}$, such a loop implies that two cliques can share not only nodes but also links, and that two T-nodes can have a coupling $|J_{ij}| \geq 2$ (see Fig.~\ref{fig:casi}d and Fig.~$2$).
 As a result, the simultaneous retrieval of all patterns within the same component is no longer ensured.
-Since each subsystem is of finite size $k$, the system will exhibit weak ergodicity breaking \cite{trap}, and the typical time scale for transitions between the two gauge symmetric magnetizations $M\!=\!\pm k$ will scale as $t \sim\rme^{\beta k^2}$, which tends to infinity only at zero noise level $T=\beta^{-1}$, and grows with the size of the subsystem.
-This may in fact have deep implications in homeostasis: it would enable fast switching between positive and negative instructions to clones, so cells that are not triggered within a given time-scale may undergo anergy \cite{goodnow2} and apoptosis \cite{janaway}.